xorgxx/NeoxDashBoardBundle/readme.md

             NeoxDashBoard\NeoxDashBoardBundle\Message\NeoxDashDomainMessage: [what ever transport you want to use or "async"]

 ```
-Add this to your root projet importmap.php
+Check if you have in importmap.php
 ```
     ....
     '@neoxDashBoardAssets/neoxDashBoard' => [